-The FHA loan program can make homeownership possible even if you have a poor credit score.
-FHA home loans are backed by the Federal Housing Administration and help people who may not have strong credit or enough money for a down payment afford a home.
+The FHA loan program can help you buy or refinance a house even if you have a bad credit score.
+FHA home loans are backed by the Federal Housing Administration, which allows lenders like Freedom Mortgage to offer loans to customers who may have lower credit scores.

 What is the lowest credit score for FHA loans?

-Lenders generally want borrowers to have a credit score of at least 540 in order to approve an FHA loan.
-Your credit score can also affect the amount of the down payment they may require.
-Many lenders follow these guidelines for credit score and down payment:
+You generally need a credit score of at least 540 to qualify for an FHA home loan.
+Your credit score can also affect the amount of money required for your down payment.
+Many lenders follow these credit score and down payment guidelines for FHA loans:

 |Credit score||Between 540-579||Over 580|

-Applying for an FHA loan with bad credit
+Applying for an FHA loan with poor credit

-If you’re ready to apply for an FHA home loan but are concerned about your credit score, here are things you can do to prepare for the application process.
+If want to apply for an FHA home loan but are concerned about your credit score, here are things you can do to prepare for the application.

 Your credit report includes how much debt you have from things like auto loans and credit cards.
 Before you apply for an FHA loan, check your credit report as well as the balances on your other debts.
 Try to pay these debts down if you can.

 Payment history is another important part of your credit score.
 Making regular, on time payments for loans and credit card bills can help lenders look more favorably on your mortgage application.

 Put together a budget